Thank you! Your submission has been received!

 A four book series of ABA protocols designed for professionals working with children and young people with ASDs who are looking for a robust and ready-to-implement ABA curriculum.
 It will be a valuable tool for behaviour analysts, teachers, psychologists, occupational therapists, and students in these fields, as well as to parents working with professionals to implement an ABA program.

-Book 3: (ages 4-7) Covering intermediate skills such as comprehension of abstract language, social and play skills, emotional and behavioral regulation, and academic skills, this comprehensive ABA curriculum has been developed specifically for individuals on the autism spectrum with a developmental age of approximately 4-7 years.
+Book 3: (ages 4-7) Intermediate skills such as comprehension of abstract language, social and play skills, emotional and behavioral regulation, and academic skills.

 Book 4: (ages 7+) Organizational skills, advanced self-care skills, academic and vocational skills and advanced skills for daily living.

-Ages: The Curriculum is appropriate for children as young as one year old (1st book in the series) up through young adulthood (4th book in the series).
+Ages: Children as young as one year old (1st book in the series) up through young adulthood (4th book in the series).

 Developed by: By Julie Knapp, PH.
 D., BCBA-D & Carolline Turnbull, BA, BCaBA